 - If you are planning to buy (or renovate) a property privately, you can take an advance before retirement on the pension capital you have built up.
 In many cases, that is more straightforward and cheaper (no notary public costs) than a traditional (mortgage) loan.
 The KBC Keyman Benefit Plan offers you a choice between an interest-paying and an interest-capitalising advance.

 - An ideal alternative to traditional loan balance insurance.
-The KBC Keyman Benefit Plan also allows you to reduce your IPS’s supplementary death cover over time.
+The KBC Keyman Comfort Plan also allows you to reduce your IPS’s supplementary death cover over time.
 You can adjust your death cover in line with the repayment of your mortgage, for instance.
 Your business finances the costs of your death cover, while you maximise fully the private tax breaks available for principal repayments and interest payments.
-You yourself choose whether payment in the event of your death is made to your relatives or, through pledging of the IPS, directly to the credit institution.

 If you are interested in an IPS or would like to know how to combine it with a standard or social VSPSS or any other supplementary pension savings scheme, please enter your contact details and we will contact you as soon as possible for a no-obligation consultation.